6-Inch Boston Cream Pie

 Chocolate Ganache

-• In a liquid measuring cup (microwave-safe), heat the cream for about 20-30 seconds – until it is warm, but do not let it bowl over.
-Pour the heated cream over the chocolate chips and let sit for 2-3 minutes to allow the chocolate to melt.
+• In a microwave-safe liquid measuring cup, heat the cream for about 20 to 30 seconds – until it is warm, but do not let it bowl over.
+Pour the heated cream over the chocolate chips and let sit for 2 to 3 minutes to allow the chocolate to melt.

 • Add the corn syrup (this makes the ganache shiny) and whisk until the ganache is smooth and fully mixed.
 Set aside at room temperature to allow the ganache to thicken slightly and until ready to assemble the cake.